digidem/edt-offline-portal/src/content/blocks/1-edt.md

 ---
-title: Earth Defenders Toolkit Offline
+title: Earth Defenders Offline Toolkit
 image: oca.jpg
 locale: en
 ---

-This is the Earth Defenders Toolkit Offline.
+This is the Earth Defenders Offline Toolkit.
 Read the documentation to learn about all the functionalities of this device:

 <app-button localUrl=":8086/all/https://docs.earthdefenderstoolkit.com/" text="Read documentation"></app-button>